 The Director of the Program will assign each incoming student to an academic advisor.
 Academic advisors are members of the core faculty.
-Every attempt will be made to pair students with faculty members who have similar interests and experiences (i.e., clinical, research).
-Students must meet with their academic advisors at least one time each semester for advice and consultation as they proceed through the Program.
-Students meet with their advisor as part of the Annual Review process (see Section XII; Subsection 2: Annual Review).
-The Director of Training is also available to meet with and advise students on their progress in completing their Program of Study.
+Students are encouraged to meet with their academic advisors at least one time each semester for advice and consultation as they proceed through the Program.
+Students must meet with their advisor as part of the Annual Review process (see Section XII; Subsection 2: Annual Review).
+The Program Director is also available to meet with and advise students on their progress in completing their Program of Study.